orenteriab/SumMetricSystem/README.md

   'http://localhost:3000/metric/visitors/sum'
 ```

-### Application structure
+### Service structure

-The application has a pretty simple structure:
+The service has a pretty simple structure:
 - `./src/.eslintrc.json`: Some basic configurations to have some codestyling.
 - `./src/auth.js`: A simple authorization-simulator middleware.
 - `./src/babel.config.json`: The babel configuration.